anilprasad/covid/README.md

-# Coronavirus CoVid-19 Utility Platform (https://covid.social)
+# Coronavirus CoVid-19 Social Platform (https://covid.social)

 THIS IS NOT AN OFFICIAL GOVERNMENT WEBSITE AND IT IS NOT INTENDED TO OFFER HELP IN CASE OF EMERGENCY !
 (AT LEAST NOT YET !)